marcosrego-web/mr-utils/readme.txt

 == Changelog ==

 = 0.1.1 =
+* Compatibility with Custom Utility Classes added by Mr.Dev.'s Framework.
 * Improved offcanvas options to not rely on javascript.
 * Change animation orientation (for the options Slide, Scale and Zoom) when using pagination arrows.
+* Fixed: Bug when changing back to any default option on breakpoints.
 * Fixed: Missing overlay class when not using offcanvas.
 * Fixed: SlideOut animation orientation.
+* Fixed: Semi-opacity not visible on the backend when combined with Components and Pagination.

 = 0.1.0 =
 * First release